 The benefits of vegetarian protein are endless.
-They’re the main building blocks of the body, helping the development and production of enzymes, which are used to make muscles, tendons, and organs.
-The right amount of protein can help the body with its composition; it can reduce fat and even eliminated hunger.
+They’re the body’s main building blocks, helping develop and produce enzymes, which are used to make muscles, tendons, and organs.
+As a result, the right amount of protein can help the body’s composition to reduce fat and even eliminate hunger.
 In addition, a healthy diet with protein improves your brain function, lowers blood pressure, and helps you sleep better.
-So, there really is no question about the benefits of protein and the vitality of it in your daily diet.
+So, there really is no question about the benefits of protein and its vitality in your daily diet.

-Okay, if you’re vegetarian, Hemp will be your best friend.
-It’s a high protein seed that contains all of the nine essential amino acids.
+Okay, if you’re a vegetarian, Hemp will be your best friend.
+It’s a high-protein seed that contains all of the nine essential amino acids.
 It’s also easy to digest, so you don’t have to worry about bloating or anything.
 30 grams of it (so two tablespoons) will give you 11 grams of protein which will add up to 174 calories.

 YUM!
 Who needs an excuse to eat peanut butter?
-Every two tablespoon contains 8 grams of protein.
-Just smother it on fruits (especially tasty with banana) or add it to your smoothies.
-This way you avoid bread, without giving up on the deliciousness of peanut butter.
+Every two tablespoons contain 8 grams of protein.
+Just smother it on fruits (delicious with banana) or add it to your smoothies.
+This way, you avoid bread without giving up on the deliciousness of peanut butter.

 One cup of cooked quinoa is about 220 calories and contains 8 grams of protein.
-But it’s also rich in fiber and fills you up.
+But it’s also rich in fibre and fills you up.
 One of the best ways to use it is to substitute it for rice.
 Make your delicious veggie stews and enjoy it with a portion of quinoa.
-It also makes for a great breakfast – give it whatever flavor you like and enjoy the nutrients and benefits of it.
+It also makes for a great breakfast – give it whatever flavour you like and enjoy the nutrients and benefits.

-Some people may not have the time to cook as often, or to prepare food.
+Some people may not have the time to cook as often or prepare food.
 If you’re too busy to count your protein intake, there are always healthy and delicious supplements out there.
 Try our 100 percent natural and vegan Plant Protein to give your diet the boost it needs.

-If you’re looking to build more muscle, reduce your appetite, lower your fat percentage, or to give your body what it really deserves, then don’t neglect protein.
+If you’re looking to build more muscle, reduce your appetite, lower your fat percentage, or give your body what it really deserves, then don’t neglect protein.
 Don’t even think about it.
-We’ve shared our favorite vegetarian protein sources with you and now it’s your turn.
+We’ve shared our favourite vegetarian protein sources with you, and now it’s your turn.
 Comment below and let us know.